Trade Gold Trading

 To learn how to generate the above reports using MT4 platform: Generate Reports in MetaTrader 4 Guide

-Crude Oil Trading Money Management
+Oil Trading Money Management

 Percent Risk Technique

-2 Percent and 10 Percent Risk Per Trade Strategy in Crude Oil Trading Money Management Rules - What is Draw Down in Crude Oil and What is Maximum Draw Down in Oil Trading? - Crude Oil Draw Down Explained
+What is Draw Down in Crude Oil and What is Maximum Draw Down in Oil Trading? - Crude Oil Draw Down Explained

 2% & 10% Risk Rule

-There is a big difference between risking 2% of your equity compared to risking 10% of your equity on a single transaction.
+There's a large difference between risking 2 % of your equity compared to risking 10% of your equity on a single transaction.

-However, if you risked only 2% you would have still had $34,055 which is only a 32 % loss of your total equity.
-This is why it is best to use the 2% risk management strategy
+However, if you only risked 2% you would have still had $34,055 which is only a 32 % loss of your total equity.
+This is why it is best to use the 2 percent risk management formula

-The difference between risking 2% & 10 % is that if you risked 2 % you would still have $34,055after 20 losing trades.
+The difference between risking 2% & 10 % is that if you risked 2 % you'd still have $34,055 after 20 losing trades.

-However, if you risked 10 % you would only have $32,805 after only 5 losing trades that's less than what you would have if you risked only 2 % of your account & lost all 20 trades.
+However, if you risked 10 % you would only have $32,805 after only 5 losing trades that's less than what you would have if you risked only 2 % of your account and lost all 20 trades.

 Concept of Break Even

-Oil Trading Account Equity and Break Even Strategy - What's Draw Down in Oil and What is Maximum Draw Down in CrudeOil Trading? - Draw Down in Crude Oil Trading Explained
+What's Draw Down in Oil and What is Maximum Draw Down in Oil Trading? - Draw Down in Oil Trading Explained

-Account Equity and Break Even
+Account Equity & Break Even

 Effective Risk Management